veloek/DisableTurboBoost.kext/README.md

 Run `kextstat |grep DisableTurboBoost` to verify that it's loaded.

+Run `sudo kextunload -b no.vtek.DisableTurboBoost` to unload the kext.

 ## How it works

-This small kernel extension will enable bit 32 of the MSR register `MSR_IA32_PERF_CTL`.
-This causes the CPU to disable turbo boost, while keeping speed step.
+This small kernel extension will enable bit 38 of the MSR register `MSR_IA32_MISC_ENABLE` which causes the CPU to disable turbo boost.

-Other similar extensions choose to enable bit 38 of `MSR_IA32_MISC_ENABLE`, but this also disables speed step causing the CPU to run at a higher frequency (and drain battery faster) than necessary.
+There are some alternatives that enables bit 32 of `MSR_IA32_PERF_CTL`, but that didn't seem to have any impact on my system.

 Take a look in the [manual](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html) for more info.